 A great way to build match-playing skills is to enter squash tournaments, and many will be held in our area.
 We maintain a list of all regional tournaments here.

-In order to play in these tournaments, you must join US Squash, the official national governing body for squash.
+Players do not need to be US Squash members to play in a Bronze level tournament.
+However, in order to play in a Silver, Gold or Junior Championship event, players must join US Squash, the official national governing body for squash.
 Benefits include an excellent magazine on squash that includes monthly columns on how to improve your play and a national ranking.
 You can get more information about the benefits of membership and learn how to join here.

 The tournaments are divided into boys brackets and girls brackets.
 Inside each bracket, there are age divisions based on a player’s age during the tournament – U11, U13, U15, U17 and U19.
 The U stands for “under” the age of the bracket.
 For example, if a player turns 15 on the last day of the tournament, then he would have to play in the U17 bracket.